Bielsko-Biała Museum and Castle: History of the Museum

 The Bielsko-Biała Museum, with its main location in the historical Bielsko Castle has maintained museum traditions conceived at the beginning of the 20th century, when the local government of Silesian Bielsko and Galician Biała founded two separate museums.
 The older Biała Municipal Museum was set up upon the initiative of Bielsko Gymnasium (lower secondary school) teacher Erwin Hanslik by virtue of the City Council Resolution of 19 December 1902.
 At the same time, in a forum of the City Council of neighbouring Bielsko, similar initiative was taken by Arthur Schmidt, a protestant vicar of that town.
 In the months that followed, by his application, in 1903 there was undertaken in Bielsko and its surroundings a splendid action of collecting artefacts of museum-value.
 Its outcome was shown in June 1903 at Bielsko Shooting Gallery at a display of local antiquities.
 A few months later Bielsko City Council called into being Municipal Museum in Bielsko.
 Some time passed, however, before both museum opened to the public.

 The Biała Museum was opened on 3 December 1904 in the City Hall, where it functioned until 1920.
 Then the activities of the Museum were suspended, its exhibits stored in one room and the facility changed its purpose.
 It was not until 1932 that the Museum was reopened, this time in the basement of the building, where it functioned until the outbreak of World War II when the Museum closed down.

 The Bielsko Museum was opened to the general public on 25 February 1906 in the building of Old Town Hall at 9 Rynek, where it operated without a closure until 1941.
 During the inter-war period, thanks to the endeavours of its curator, Edward Schnack, the exposition significantly grew in number.
 At that time it was one of the largest regional museums in Poland and the third in Silesia, preceded by those functioning in Katowice and Cieszyn.

 In 1941, the Nazi authorities joined the two municipal museums in the so-called Heimatmuseum, which was housed in Biała in the former guild house.
 There it survived until the end of World War II.

 In 1945 a decision was passed to revive the museum.
 The Municipal Museum in Bielsko opened to the public on 14 February 1947.
-Since the seventies of the 20th century, several local branches have been established: the Julian Fałat Museum (1973), The "Museum of Textile Technology" – at present the Museum of Technology and Textile Industry (1979) and the Weaver's House Museum (1992).
+Since the 1970s, several local branches have been established: the Julian Fałat Museum (1973), The "Museum of Textile Technology" – at present the Museum of Technology and Textile Industry (1979) and the Weaver's House Museum (1992).
 Since 2001 the museum has been called the Bielsko-Biała Museum and since 2013 the Bielsko-Biała Historical Museum.